Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 python3 --version
   Python 3.10.12    ✗
 ```
-On a hypothetical example system, neither command `python` nor `python3` may link to the version of esphome required to run esphome.
-These links are for legacy scripts and system utilities, respectively.
-We employ an isolated Python virtual environment in our folder,
-within which we can run esphome using python3.11.
-Thus we avoid contending with the `python` or `python3` links, or any of the scripts and
-utilities that may depend upon them.
-To do this we need only have Python 3.11 installed, and not necessarily linked from anywhere.

-If you do have python3.11 installed on your system, then it is most likely it won't also have python3.11-venv.
-To make sure you have the latest version of each, attempt to over-install all of the following.
-Existing entities are safely, repeatably refreshed, whilst non existing entities installed.
+On some systems, the `python` and `python3` commands may not point to the version of Python required to run ESPHome.
+These commands are often reserved for legacy scripts or system utilities.
+To avoid interfering with them, we use an isolated Python virtual environment within our project folder, running ESPHome via python3.11.
+This approach sidesteps any conflicts with system-wide Python links or dependencies.
+The only requirement is that Python 3.11 is installed...it doesn’t need to be linked globally.

+If Python 3.11 is already installed, it’s likely that python3.11-venv is not.
+To ensure both are correctly set up, you can safely re-install or update them using your package manager.
+Existing installations will be refreshed, and missing components will be added.
 <br>

 **Update Python if necessary...**